z88dk/z88dk-website/index.md

 ## z88dk is flexible

-The point of any development kit should be to make life easy for you as the developer and allow you to focus on writing your application and not on figuring out how to turn a hex file into a loadable artefact.
+The point of any development kit should be to make life easy for you, the developer, and allow you to focus on writing your application and not on figuring out how to turn a hex file into a loadable artefact.
 As a result, the default setup for z88dk is [configured](gettingstarted) to just make things work.

-However, we know developers love twiddling knobs, we're developers too after all, so with z88dk you can tune sizes of things, toggle features on and off, switch library implementations, override library implementations, bypass crts, turn off using the standard library.
-And yes, generate hex files should you wish!
+However, we know developers love twiddling knobs, after all, we're developers too.
+So with z88dk you can tune sizes, toggle features on and off, choose different floating point libraries, switch library implementations, override library implementations, bypass crts, turn off using the standard library.

+And yes, you can even generate hex files should you wish!